owntracks/booklet/docs/features/comparison.md

 * The broker connection works well with:

   * No TLS (i.e. plain)
-  * TLS using the Android built-in certificate authorities (either the shipped ones, or user provided ones that require a lock screen password to be set)
+  * TLS with Android system certificate authorities
-  * TLS with side-loaded user-provided certificates
+  * TLS with side-loaded user-provided self signed certificate authorities
+  * TLS with client certificates
   * Username/password authentication to broker.

-* Automatic publishes at configurable intervals (disabled or > 1 minute)
+* Automatic publishes at configurable maximum intervals under the condition that the devices moved the specified number of meters.
+Publishes may occur earlier if a new location is avaiable.

 * Display of a marker at which the app believes the user to be at (lastKnownLocation)

 * Reverse geo coding that displays the address of lastKnownLocation

-* Accuracy of lastKnownLocation (if the accuracy is > 250m, the marker changes to a circle centered around lastKnownLocation with radius == accuracy)
+* Accuracy of lastKnownLocation

 * Button to manually publish lastKnownLocation

-* Button to share a Google Maps link that places a marker at lastKnownLocation

-* For location the Google Fused Location Provider at Balanced Battery Settings is used.
-This one can re use GPS or other Position fixes that are requested by other apps in order to save battery and select the most appropriate position source.

 ### iOS